 - Caltrain now expects to file the CEQA Notice of Determination in December 2024, three months later than reported in May 2024.
 TJPA and Caltrain do not foresee any impacts due to the delay.
 Caltrain anticipates the need for a CEQA Addendum based on the Package 4KYB scope of work.
-The draft CEQA Addendum section inputs are completed and the and the TJPA/Caltrain review process was completed on August 23, 2024.
-Comment resolution will likely take longer than originally anticipated due to Caltrain staffing constraints but additional resources are being provided to minimize delays. - The Draft NEPA Re-Evaluation Report for FTA review is expected in January 2025.
-After completion of the FTA comment resolution process, the Final NEPA Re-Evaluation Report is anticipated to be issued in April 2025.
+The draft CEQA Addendum section inputs have been completed, the TJPA/Caltrain review process for the draft CEQA addendum was completed in August 2024 and the final Addendum had been anticipated in November 2024, but the effort has been put on hold. - The Draft NEPA Re-Evaluation Report for FTA review is being prepared and completion had been anticipated in November 2024, but the effort has been put on hold. - Based on the discussions at their October 31, 2024 meeting, TJPA and Caltrain agreed to pause the above efforts to resolve issues of responsibility and actions between both parties and to reach agreement on actions needed to fulfill the CEQA requirements.